 What Stepmoms Need to Know

 If you are a stepmom and your stepchildren have a narcissistic mother, life can be very difficult for you, your spouse, and most of all, the children you are helping to raise.
+Most likely, no matter what you do, the ex-wife will hate you simply for existing.
 If you find yourself in this situation, here are some key points to remember:

 - Accept you cannot fix this for your stepchild.